conda/conda-plugin-template/README.md

 > * **version** (required) The version of the project; can be specified *either* statically or listed as dynamic.
 > * **description** A brief description of the project.
 > * **requires-python** The version(s) of Python required by your project.
 > * **dependencies** These are all of the dependencies for your project.
-This specific subcommand example requires both `conda` and `art`, which is why they are both listed here.
+This specific subcommand example requires both `conda` and `pyfiglet`, which is why they are both listed here.

 The custom `string-art` subcommand plugin can be installed via `pyproject.toml` as shown above by running the following commands (from the same directory where the `pyproject.toml` is located):